ShermainePeh08/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to view all vendor contacts.
+1. User chooses to view all active vendor contacts.
-2. VV shows all vendor contacts.
+2. VV shows all active vendor contacts.

 Use case ends.